Columbia Business School

 Align this further with the opportunities that Columbia Business School offers.
 Correlate the placement opportunities, extracurricular activities, clubs, specializations and electives with your goals and show that you can create impact.

-The Phillips Pathway for Inclusive Leadership (PPIL) is a new co-curricular program designed to ensure that every CBS student develops the skills to become an ethical and inclusive leader.
-Through PPIL, students attend programming focused on essential diversity, equity, and inclusion skills: Creating an Inclusive Environment, Mitigating Bias, Communicating Across Identities, Addressing Systemic Inequality, and Managing Difficult Conversations.
+The Phillips Pathway for Inclusive Leadership (PPIL) is a co-curricular program designed to ensure that every CBS student develops the skills to become an ethical and inclusive leader.
+Through PPIL, students attend programming focused on five essential diversity, equity, and inclusion skills: Creating an Inclusive Environment, Mitigating Bias and Prejudice, Managing Intercultural Dialogue, Addressing Systemic Inequity, and Understanding Identity and Perspective Taking.

 Columbia Business School has included this PPIL leadership program to build diversity, equity and inclusion skills within their MBA graduates.
 They want to nurture candidates who are inclusive, unbiased, and self-aware leaders, who can manage challenging situations strategically.